01 – Greece becomes the 10th member of the Common Market.

 09 – 23rd victim of Atlanta child killer discovered.

 10 – Cuban refugee killed in attempted hijacking of Eastern Airlines flight from New York to Miami.

-10/12 – Many police and civilians are injured during three days of race riots in Brixton, South London.
+10/12 – Nearly 300 police officers and 65 civilians are injured during three days of race riots in Brixton, South London.

 11 – President Reagan is released from hospital after assassination attempt.